 Who do I contact to receive help from The Salvation Army such as food, clothing and household goods?

-Please contact The Salvation Army - Fort Erie Community & Family Services to find out how they can help you at 905-871-1592.
+Please contact The Salvation Army - Fort Erie Community & Family Services to find out how we can help you at 905-871-1592.

 How much of the funds generated by Salvation Army Thrift Stores are directed to charity?

-How can I donate clothing, toys and other household items?
+How can I donate clothing and other household items?

 We gladly accept donations daily during store hours.
 Donors can drop off their gently-used clothing, shoes, used electronics, bric-a-brac, and a wide assortment of everyday household items behind the store between 10:00am and 4:45pm, Monday to Saturday.

 Please do not leave items outside the office on Gilmore Rd.
 All donations are to be taken to our Thrift Store.